-Shares of each Fund will be listed and traded on an Exchange.
-Shares trade on an Exchange or in secondary markets at prices that may differ from their NAV, because such prices may be affected by market forces (such as supply and demand for Shares).
-As is the case of other securities traded on an exchange, when you buy or sell Shares on an Exchange or in the secondary markets your broker will normally charge you a commission or other transaction charges.
+Shares of each Fund are listed and traded on the Exchange.
+Shares trade on the Exchange or in secondary markets at prices that may differ from their NAV, because such prices may be affected by market forces (such as supply and demand for Shares).
+As is the case of other securities traded on an exchange, when you buy or sell Shares on the Exchange or in the secondary markets your broker will normally charge you a commission or other transaction charges.
 Further, the Trust reserves the right to adjust the price of Shares in the future to maintain convenient trading ranges for investors (namely, to maintain a price per Share that is attractive to investors) by share splits or reverse share splits, which would have no effect on the NAV.

-There can be no assurance that the requirements of an Exchange necessary to maintain the listing of Shares of the Fund will continue to be met.
-An Exchange may, but is not required to, remove the Shares of the Fund from listing if: (i) following the initial 12-month period beginning at the commencement of trading of the Fund, there are fewer than 50 beneficial owners of the Shares of the Fund for 30 or more consecutive trading days, or (ii) such other event shall occur or condition exist that, in the opinion of the Exchange, makes further dealings on the Exchange inadvisable.
-An Exchange will remove the Shares of the Fund from listing and trading upon termination of the Fund.
+There can be no assurance that the requirements of the Exchange necessary to maintain the listing of Shares will continue to be met.
+The Exchange may, but is not required to, remove the Shares of the Fund from listing if: (i) following the initial 12 month period beginning at the commencement of trading of the Fund, there are fewer than 50 beneficial owners of the Shares for 30 or more consecutive trading days, or (ii) such other event shall occur or condition exist that, in the opinion of the Exchange, makes further dealings on the Exchange inadvisable.
+The Exchange will remove the Shares from listing and trading upon termination of a Fund.

-The Fund is not sponsored, endorsed, sold or promoted by an Exchange.
-The Exchanges make no representation or warranty, express or implied, to the owners of Shares of the Fund or any member of the public regarding the advisability of investing in securities generally or in the Fund particularly or the ability of the Fund to achieve its objectives.
-The Exchanges have no obligation or liability in connection with the administration, marketing or trading of the Fund.
+The Funds are not sponsored, endorsed, sold or promoted by the Exchange.
+The Exchange makes no representation or warranty, express or implied, to the owners of Shares or any member of the public regarding the advisability of investing in securities generally or in the Funds particularly or the ability of the Funds to achieve their objectives.
+The Exchange has no obligation or liability in connection with the administration, marketing or trading of the Funds.